akveo/nebular/docs/assets/articles/enabling-theme-system.md

 ## Advanced setup
 **When**: You need to have multiple themes and change them in the run-time.

-This setup assumes that you went through the *Normal Setup* steps.
+This setup assumes that you have gone through the *Normal Setup* steps.

 1) Assuming you already have the `themes.scss` file, let's add there a new theme, which will be based on the `cosmic` Nebular theme and named `dark`: